 A Pathway to Rock Creek Resilience

 Rock Creek Park’s nearly 1,800 acres of forest are the heart, lungs, and soul of the DC region, providing critical climate and social resilience for the more than one million people who live, work, and play in the region and storing 100,000 tons of carbon above ground.
-Yet the challenges of climate change – shifting plant regimes, extreme precipitation events that exacerbate flooding, streambank destabilization, erosion on the forest floor, and rapid invasion by non-native plants – threaten the future of those fragile forests.
+Yet the challenges of climate change – shifting plant regimes, extreme precipitation events that exacerbate flooding, erosion on the forest floor, and rapid invasion by non-native plants – threaten the future of those fragile forests.

 To ensure a resilient future for Rock Creek Park’s forests, Rock Creek Park and Rock Creek Conservancy have created a landscape-scale framework to restore and maintain the forests to protect the natural resources and increase equity of access to their ecosystem services while engaging community members in people-powered restoration to sustain this restoration beyond park borders.